 Located by the beach, the Kids Club caters to youngsters ages 4-12 with daily activities customized to each kid’s age and interests.
 On the “menu” are crafts, sports, and seasonal adventures, from sand art and hair braiding to water balloon games, treasure digs and sea shell expeditions.
 Some events are provided at no charge while others have a fee associated with them.

 Sessions are 9 a.m. to 4 p.m. daily, with Parent’s Night Out on Fridays and Saturdays, 6 to 10 p.m., including dinner.
 It’s a great option for family’s who want to vacation together, while still providing parents with some much-needed alone time.

 Let’s Talk About the Food

 I don’t know about you, but I’m always a little bit wary of resort food.
 I often worry I’ll be on the receiving end of over-priced yet average meals simply because I don’t want to leave the hotel.

-This was far from true for the Marriott Singer Island…(Stay tuned for my in-depth review of all our meals during our stay, including the two meals we experienced at the incredible 3800 Ocean).
+This was far from true for the Marriott Singer Island…(Read my in-depth review of all the Marriott Singer Island restaurants we ate at during our stay, including the two meals we experienced at the incredible 3800 Ocean).

 Don’t Skip the SiSpa